sagemath/sage-archive-2023-02-01/src/doc/en/developer/tools.rst

     pycodestyle-minimal: commands succeeded
     congratulations :)

+When preparing a branch for a Sage ticket, developers should verify that ``./sage -tox -e pycodestyle-minimal`` passes.
+When the Sage patchbot runs on the ticket, it will perform similar coding style checks; but running the check locally reduces the turnaround time from hours to seconds.

 The second configuration is used with the command ``./sage -tox -e pycodestyle`` and runs a more thorough check::